-Main investment exposure At least 67% of assets invested in equities of small capitalisation companies that are domiciled, or carrying out the main part of their economic activity, in a European country.
+Main investment exposure At least 67% of assets invested in high dividend-yielding equities of companies that are domiciled, or carrying out the main part of their economic activity, in a European country.
+In search of income, the Sub-Fund may have significant positions in specific sectors or countries from time to time.